 The Company's ability to comply with the covenants and other terms of the senior secured credit facility and the note indenture will depend on operating performance.
-If the Company fails to comply with such covenants and terms, it may be in default and the maturity of the related debt could be accelerated and become immediately due and payable or the lenders may require the Company to dispose of assets.
+As the Company is not in compliance with covenants of its credit facilities, it is in default with respect to such facilities and as such, the maturity of the related debt could be accelerated and become immediately due and payable or the lenders may require the Company to dispose of assets.

-The Company may be required to obtain waivers or forbearance agreements from its lenders in order to maintain compliance, including waivers or forbearance with respect to compliance with certain financial covenants.
-If the Company is unable to obtain necessary waivers or forbearances and the payment of applicable debt is accelerated, the Company may not have sufficient cash or other assets to repay the debt.
+The Company has been required to obtain waivers or forbearance agreements from its lenders.
+If the Company is unable to maintain waivers or forbearances and the payment of applicable debt is accelerated, the Company may not have sufficient cash or other assets to repay the debt.
 In such a case, the Company would be required to sell assets or seek replacement financing at prevailing market rates.
 There can be no assurance that the Company would be able to sell assets on favourable terms or at all or obtain replacement financing on acceptable terms, or at all.
-If the Company becomes unable to pay its debt service charges or otherwise commits an event of default, lenders to the Company may be able to foreclose on or sell the assets of the Company and/or its subsidiaries.
+If the Company becomes unable to pay its debt service charges or otherwise commits an event of default, lenders to the Company may be able to foreclose on or sell the assets of the Company and/or its subsidiaries and equity holders may realize a total loss on their investment.